elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-parasites-evade-the-hosts-immune-system.md

 url: /learn/biology/questions/how-do-parasites-evade-the-hosts-immune-system
 score: -1.0
 related_article1:
-    id: 165809
+    id: 165815
-    title: What are the key advancements in genomics that have impacted scientific techniques?
+    title: >-
+        Describe the concept of epidemiology in the context of parasite ecology.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-advancements-in-genomics-that-have-impacted-scientific-techniques
+    url: /learn/biology/questions/describe-the-concept-of-epidemiology-in-the-context-of-parasite-ecology
 related_article2:
-    id: 165811
+    id: 165804
+    title: >-
-    title: What is the importance of DNA sequences in molecular taxonomy?
+        What is the significance of biological diversity in systematics and taxonomy?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-importance-of-dna-sequences-in-molecular-taxonomy
+    url: /learn/biology/questions/what-is-the-significance-of-biological-diversity-in-systematics-and-taxonomy
 related_article3:
-    id: 165820
+    id: 165813
-    title: How do abiotic factors influence the occurrence of diseases?
+    title: >-
+        How do parasites acquire nutrients from their hosts?
     subject: Biology
-    url: /learn/biology/questions/how-do-abiotic-factors-influence-the-occurrence-of-diseases
+    url: /learn/biology/questions/how-do-parasites-acquire-nutrients-from-their-hosts
 related_article4:
-    id: 165818
+    id: 165827
-    title: Differentiate between endoparasites and ectoparasites.
+    title: >-
+        What survival strategies do parasites employ to ensure their persistence?
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-endoparasites-and-ectoparasites
+    url: /learn/biology/questions/what-survival-strategies-do-parasites-employ-to-ensure-their-persistence
 related_article5:
-    id: 165827
+    id: 165813
+    title: >-
-    title: What survival strategies do parasites employ to ensure their persistence?
+        How do parasites acquire nutrients from their hosts?
     subject: Biology
-    url: /learn/biology/questions/what-survival-strategies-do-parasites-employ-to-ensure-their-persistence
+    url: /learn/biology/questions/how-do-parasites-acquire-nutrients-from-their-hosts
 ---

 &nbsp;